-Financial guarantee contracts are recognized as a financial liability at the time the guarantee is issued.
-The liability is initially measured at fair value and subsequently at the higher of the following:
+Financial guarantee contracts are recognised a financial liabilities at guarantee issuance.
+The liability is initially measured at fair value, and subsequently - at the higher of the following:

-- the amount determined in accordance with the expected credit losses model, and - the initially recognised amount, less, the cumulative amount of the revenue (when applicate) recognised under the principles of IFRS 15 Revenue from Contracts with Customers.
+- the amount determined in accordance with the expected credit losses model, and - the initially recognised amount, less the cumulative amount of the revenue (where applicable) recognised under the principles of IFRS 15 Revenue from Contracts with Customers.

-The fair value of financial guarantees shall be determined on the basis of the present value of the cash flow difference between the agreed payments required under the debt instrument and the payments that would have been required without the guarantee or the estimated amount that would have been payable to a third party to assume the commitments.
+The fair value of financial guarantees is determined based on the present value of the difference in cash flows between contract payments required under the debt instrument, and payments that would be required without a guarantee payable to a third party upon commitment.

-An ex-post assessment of financial guarantee liabilities of the expected loss under financial guarantee contracts is included in the statement of financial position to "other current liabilities".
+The subsequent measurement of financial guarantee liabilities at the amount of expected losses under financial guarantee contracts is included in the statement of financial position, within "other current liabilities".